+A 1 1

 Address:

-Phone: /
+Phone:/

+Fax:/

+E-Mail:

-E-Mail: about your operation:
+Please specify information about your operation:

+Location (county):

-Occupation: " Producer " Commodities produced Otner
+Occupation: " Producer " Other

+Commodities produced

-Crops (acres) Corn Wheat Sorghum Cotton Livestock (head) Cow/Calf Stocker Sheep Goats Other
+Crops (acres) Livestock (head)

+Corn Cow/Calf

+Wheat Stocker

+Sorghum Sheep

+Cotton Goats

-Please describe any previo training received: us marketing courses taken or
+Other Please describe any previous marketing courses taken

+or training received:

+What was a large state of the same of the

-What marketing tools do yo u currently use?
+What marketing tools do you currently use?

-Anyone who doesn't feel they are already at the intermediate to advanced level should attend the leveling workshop being held on January 21, 2003, before the beginning of the Master Marketer Program.
+Anyone who doesn't feel they are already at the intermediate to advanced level should attend the futures and options leveling workshop being held on January 19, 2004, before the beginning of the Master Marketer Program.